Arnold-n/P1P2MQTT/README.md

 **No liability, no warranty**

-Any use is entirely at your own risk (GPL sections 11 and 12 apply).
+Any use is entirely at your own risk (CC BY-NC-ND 4.0 Section 5 applies, for earlier versions GPL sections 11 and 12 apply).

 **Is it safe?**